Updated on March 6, 2023

-If you need the court’s intervention on the matter, you can expect to receive one of its standard parenting time schedules.
+If you need the court’s intervention when deciding physical custody, you can expect to receive one of its standard parenting time schedules.

-As mentioned, the court bases decisions about child custody arrangements on the best interests of the children, which involve factors such as the following:
+The court bases decisions about child custody arrangements on the best interests of the children, which take into account factors such as the following: